-If you are looking for a handy dictionary to quickly look up Japanese Particles, I recommend these two.
-The explanations for each Particle are not in depth, but they are handy to grasp the core meaning with example sentences.
+If you are looking for a handy dictionary to quickly look up particles, I recommend these two.
+The explanations for each particle is not in depth, but they are handy to grasp the core meaning with example sentences.

 By Naoko Chino